 This exercise can be performed in both shallow and deep water.
-It works most of the muscles in the body, as it is a compound exercise that involves a full body movement to perform the 270 degree kicks.
-It is very important to keep changing the body position to compliment the kicking leg action, so that the body is always in alignment.
+It works most of the muscles in the body, as it is a compound exercise that involves a full body movement to perform the 270-degree kicks.
+Changing the body position to complement the kicking leg action so that the body is always in alignment is very important.

 - Start with one leg kicking forward.
 Initially take the arms forward, but this is only so that the movement has a starting position.

-- Bring the knee into the chest and withdraw the arms back into the body ready to change position in the water.
+- Take the knee into the chest and withdraw the arms back into the body ready to change position in the water.

 - Extend the knee and abduct the leg to the side of the body.
 Extend the arms across the body in the opposite direction, allowing the body to drop to the side to maintain alignment.